 c) Attachments and Detachments – Give any information pertaining to attached units such as EOD, K-9, Medics etc.

-5) Service and support – This gives the command structure during the operation, freqs, call signs and any other pertinent information.
+This gives the command structure during the operation, freqs, call signs and any other pertinent information.
 Again when giving the WARNO be sure to give troops the information they need to prepare for the mission.
-For example if you are planning to do satellite communication during your operation you need to tell your RTL to bring the appropriate radio, antennas and fills.
+For example, if you are planning to do satellite communication during your operation you need to tell your RTL to bring the appropriate radio, antennas, and fills.

-*Authors Note: As mentioned WARNOs differer drastically from unit to unit.
-While schools like Ranger School and the Special Forces Qualification Course follow a more rigorous guideline for giving out a WARNO these can be tailored in anyway needed as long as it gets across the information needed to prepare for the operation.
+As mentioned WARNOs differ drastically from unit to unit.
+While schools like Ranger School and the Special Forces Qualification Course follow a more rigorous guideline for giving out a WARNO these can be tailored in any way needed as long as it gets across the information needed to prepare for the operation.
 Following the WARNO each member of the team should have a clear and concise idea of what they need to do to prepare for the OPORD (Operations Order) and or mission.

-If you conduct similar mission you should always try and have some type of WARNING ORDER template that you can use to fill in the blanks.
-This could include things like: -Equipment common to all -Mission -Specific equipment -Ammunition required -Routes -Target or HVT (High Value Target) information -Time line -Seating plan of vehicle platforms -PIR (Priority Intelligence Requirements)
+If you conduct a similar mission you should always try and have some type of WARNING ORDER template that you can use to fill in the blanks.
+This could include things like-Equipment common to all -Mission -Specific equipment -Ammunition required -Routes -Target or HVT (High-Value Target) information -Timeline -Seating plan of vehicle platforms -PIR (Priority Intelligence Requirements)

 *Have something in specific that you do to give a WARNO?
 Please let us know in the comments section below.
 We are always interested in what others do and your information could certainly help other soldiers prepare for their next mission.